Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 integrate(Namelists())
 ```

 runs PinCFlow.jl in its default configuration.
-This simulation will finish comparatively quickly and won't produce particularly interesting results, since PinCFlow.jl simply initializes a $1 \times 1 \times 1 \ \mathrm{km^3}$ isothermal atmosphere at rest with a single grid cell and integrates the pseudo-incompressible equations over one hour.
+This simulation will finish almost instantly and won't produce particularly interesting results, since PinCFlow.jl simply initializes a $1 \times 1 \times 1 \ \mathrm{km^3}$ isothermal atmosphere at rest with a single grid cell and integrates the pseudo-incompressible equations over one hour.
 A more complex configuration can be set up by constructing namelists with changed parameters.
 This is illustrated in the example functions provided in the repository.
 These are organized in a local package called PinCFlowExamples.jl.
 To use the functions, we recommend downloading it from the repository and running

 ```julia
 Pkg.activate("PinCFlowExamples.jl")